 It Was Raining Dog Food in Cairo

 Those who work in the film industry are very inventive and resourceful.
 They can find solutions to any problems that arise on-set.
-The crew for The Mummy are brilliant exemplars of this Macgyver-like ingenuity.
+The crew for The Mummy is brilliant exemplars of this Macgyver-like ingenuity.
 Who would have thought that one could use dog food as fire and hail?

 No one, is the answer.
 Apart, that is, from The Mummy crew.
 They took dry dog food, a lot of it, and painted it all white.
 So that pelting, violent firestorm in Cairo that signaled the imminent arrival of Imhotep?
 Painted up dog food my friends.